Northeast

 "What we want to do, besides dreaming, is to denounce as well.
 Everything we talk about are things that should be constitutionally guaranteed and that are not."

-"A JUST FUTURE IS A FUTURE IN WHICH WE HAVE WON ALL THE FIGHTS FOR OUR RIGHTS, SUCH AS EDUCATION, HEALTH, LAND RIGHTS, LEISURE, BASIC SANITATION, AND TRANSPORTATION."
+"A FAIR FUTURE IS A FUTURE IN WHICH WE HAVE WON ALL THE FIGHTS FOR OUR RIGHTS, SUCH AS EDUCATION, HEALTH, LAND RIGHTS, LEISURE, BASIC SANITATION, AND TRANSPORTATION."

 "THINKING OF A FAIR FUTURE IS THINKING ABOUT THE RESCUE OF PEASANT IDENTITY."